LordTali/Der-Preis-der-Freiheit-a-Python-based-text-adventure-German-only--/README.md

  - Implementing a skill system [v]
  - Adding weapons, gear and armour [p]
  - Implementing the non-player characters [p] (some are done, more will follow)
- - Implementing eines Kampfssystems [p] (works only via typing command, needs to be recoded for buttons)
+ - Implementing the combat system [p] (works only via typing command, needs to be recoded for buttons)
+   - Combat loop [v]
+     - Handling combatants [p] (implemented, but yet to expand)
+   - Damage areas [v]
+   - Damage effects [v]
+   - Initiative [v]
+   - Attack options [v]
+   - Calulating attack and damage [v]
- - Implementing eines Zaubersystems [p] (works only via typing command, needs to be recoded for buttons)
+ - Implementing the magic system [p] (works only via typing command, needs to be recoded for buttons)
+   - Implementing casting rules [v]
+   - Adding spells to cast [p] (implemented, but yet to expand)
+   - Adding spell detonation [v]
+ - Implementing additional rules [v]
  - Adding the main plot and plot threads [x]
  - Addubg music and sound effects [x]
- - Quality assurance and clearing of potential bugs [x]
+ - Quality assurance, playtesting and clearing potential bugs [x]
  - Exporting the final game [x]

 Further updates will follow as development progresses.